codeforsanjose/HackNightProjects/affordable-housing/README.md

 # affordable-housing-sanjose
 A python converter to visualize affordable housing data for San Jose on an html page.
+It optionally allows for generation of a kml file.

 # Dev Setup #